-Results to Date 146,436MT of improved storage space created for small holders AgResults' Kenya On-Farm Storage pilot energized commercial suppliers of on-farm storage products to compete with each other to develop and distribute these products to smallholders.
-The suppliers were motivated by an attractive incentive structure with prizes proportional to their performance in achieving predefined sales goals.
-At the end of Year 3 of the four-year project, in response to the incentives, there are now nine suppliers selling storage products to farmers under AgResults with sales of 704,776 storage units providing 146,436 MT of improved storage capacity for smallholders.
-At least 70 percent of these storage products are estimated to be in the hands of smallholders (verification of the proportion of total sales going to smallholders was ongoing at the time this Knowledge Note was written).
-Although the final evaluation has not yet been conducted and there is more to be learned, monitoring data imply that the pilot appears to be addressing a key market failure.
+AgResults' Kenya On-Farm Storage pilot energized commercial suppliers of on-farm storage products to compete with each other to tailor and distribute these products to smallholders.
+The suppliers were motivated by an attractive incentive structure with prizes proportional to their performance in achieving predefined sales goals (see Figure 2).
+At the end of Year 3 of the four-year project, in response to the incentives, there are now nine suppliers selling storage products to farmers under AgResults with total sales of 146,436 MT of improved storage capacity for smallholders (based on sales of 704,776 storage units).
+At least 70 percent of these storage products are estimated to be in the hands of smallholders (verification of the proportion of total sales going to smallholders was ongoing at the time this brief was written).
+Although the final evaluation has not yet been conducted and there is more to be learned, monitoring data suggest that the pilot is addressing a key market failure.
 Companies are using several strategies to market to smallholders, such as using sales and marketing staff in the region to connect with the smallholders and understand their needs, and nurturing connections with local cooperatives and farmers groups to increase exposure to farmers (Deloitte, 2017).
-There is evidence of competition among companies that is giving agrodealers and farmers many options for purchasing improved storage for the first time.
+There is evidence of competition among companies that is giving agrodealers and farmers many options for purchasing hermetic storage for the first time.
 There is also evidence of efforts by companies that go beyond what is rewarded by the pilot.
-For example, the companies are coming together informally in a working group to discuss standards for hermetic storage.
+For example, the companies are coming together informally in a working group to discuss the standards for hermetic storage.

-In the next section, we delve further into the necessary elements of a pull mechanism that enable it to address market failures in agriculture value chains.
+In the next section, this brief further explores the necessary elements of a pull mechanism that enable it to address market failures in agriculture value chains.